+Travel course dates are published in the schedule of classes.
 Travel courses may be dropped prior to the first day of the course without penalty.
 A grade of "W" will be recorded on the student's official transcript.
 Students may not withdraw from a travel course after the course has begun; at that point the instructor of record must assign the student a letter grade.
 Students who register for travel courses must pay any/all special fees and meet all requirements before the course is completed.
 Students who drop a travel course are still responsible for paying any/all special fees.
-Students who officially withdraw from a travel course before it starts may be eligible for a 100% tuition refund.